 Self-injury, self-inflicted violence, self-injurious behavior, or self-mutilation is defined as a deliberate, intentional injury to one’s own body that causes tissue damage or leaves marks for more than a few minutes which is done to cope with an overwhelming or distressing situation.
 Statistics show that self-harm is more common amongst girls who begin this addiction in their early teens and may continue into their adulthood.
 But there are guys that have been known to inflict self-injury.

-Most people who have these types of addictions, who self-injure tend to be perfectionists, are unable to handle intense feelings, are unable to express their emotions verbally, have dislike for themselves and their bodies, and can experience severe mood swings.
+Most people who self-injure tend to be perfectionists are unable to handle intense feelings, are unable to express their emotions verbally, have dislike for themselves and their bodies, and can experience severe mood swings.
 They may turn to self-injury as a way to express their feelings and emotions or as a way to punish themselves.
-Many have a history of sexual or physical abuse and find these means of coping with it is easier than dealing with the pain of emotion.
+Many have a history of sexual or physical abuse and find these means of coping with it are easier than dealing with the pain of emotion.
 Some come from broken homes, alcoholic families, etc. as well.

-There are three types of self-injury process addictions.
+There are three types of self-injury.
 The rarest and most extreme form is Major self-mutilation.
 This form usually results in permanent disfigurement, i.e. castration or limb amputation.
-Another form is Stereo typical self-mutilation which usually consists of head banging, eyeball pressing and biting.
-The third and most common form is Superficial self-mutilation which usually involves cutting, burning, hair-pulling, bone breaking, hitting, interference with wound healing and any other method used to harm oneself.
+Another form is Stereotypical self-mutilation which usually consists of head banging, eyeball pressing, and biting.
+The third and most common form is Superficial self-mutilation which usually involves cutting, burning, hair-pulling, bone breaking, hitting, interference with wound healing, and any other method used to harm oneself.

 Common Ways of Self-injury